-- Mod Podge (I recommend getting the Mod Podge Outdoor so the hanger won’t get messed up by rain)
+- Mod Podge (I recommend getting the Mod Podge Outdoor so it’s rain-proof)

 - Wooden accents (I found some plain wooden shapes that I painted, but there are plenty of options out there that are already decorated)

-- 3M Spray Adhesive (I used to attach the paper to the letters.
-It’s super fast and dries very quickly)
+- 3M Spray Adhesive (to attach the scrapbook paper to your letters)

 - Watco Clear Satin Laquer (found at Lowes or Home Depot.
 But again, Mod Podge Outdoor would do the same thing)

-- Orange wire (I found some at Michaels and used to attach the letters)
+- Orange 24 gauge wire (I found some at Michaels and used to attach the letters)

 - Small foam bumpers (not required, but makes it less noisy when they hit the door)

-- Paint the edges of the letters.
-I ended up painting two coats.
-(If using glitter: Once the paint dries, apply a thin layer of mod Podge and add the glitter.
-If not using glitter: move on to step 2)
+- Paint the edges of the letters with two coats (If using glitter: Once the paint dries, apply a thin layer of mod Podge and add the glitter.
+If not using glitter: move on to step 2).

 - Apply a thin layer of Mod Podge to the letters and attach your scrapbook paper.
 Be sure you apply pressure to the whole surface area of the letters, including the edges.
 Otherwise the paper could pull up once you cut it.
 (This is where I used the 3M spray.
 I applied the adhesive to the back of the paper, waited about 2 minutes, and then pressed it on to the letters using firm pressure.
-The adhesive doesn’t dry totally clear and I didn’t want the overspray to show up on my painted edges, so it’s important to apply it to the paper rather than the letters)
+The adhesive doesn’t dry totally clear and I didn’t want the over-spray to show up on the edges, so it’s important to spray it on the paper rather than the letters).

 - When the Mod Podge has dried, turn your letters over, paper-side down, and cut out the the letters using a straight edge or razor blade.
 Once cut, smooth out the edges using either some sandpaper or a file.